 If you would like to learn more about canine nutrition, we would highly recommend you check out our Dog Food Guide for a detailed discussion and analysis.

 The nutrition provided by Lokuno cat food recipes is also poor when compared to other cat food brands and consists of moderate proportions of protein and fat and a significant proportion of carbohydrates.

 Cats are obligate carnivores and thrive best on a diet high in animal and fish-based protein and fat with minimal plant matter and carbohydrates.

 If you’d like to understand more about what it means for cats to be obligate carnivores, you should check out our Cat Food Guide.

 High-Quality Meat & Fish Ingredients

-Lokuno only makes use of a single meat ingredient in their recipes, which is Chicken.
 Chicken is by far the most popular meat ingredient used in pet food.
-This is as it is relatively inexpensive yet very nutritious and can provide high-quality protein and fat.
+This is because it is relatively inexpensive yet very nutritious and can provide high-quality protein and fat.